Create-Node-App/create-node-app/README.md

 $ yarn serve:dev:dashboard
 ```

-The above command will display a dashboard view in your console resembling the following image:
+The above command will display a dashboard view in your console.

 #### Run Prod Server